Biceps curl: Injuries

-Injuries can occur due to incorrect form, careless mistakes, or "ego lifting".
-The most common injury caused by bicep curls is a tear of the biceps tendon.
+Injuries can occur due to careless mistakes or incorrect form, often caused by "ego lifting".
+The most common injury caused by biceps curls is a tear of the biceps tendon.
 There are two main causes of biceps tendon tears: excessive weight and overuse.
 Ego lifting is an attempt to lift weights that are heavier than the weightlifter's capability.
-During ego lifting, the lifter's form will be twisted because the weight is too heavy, and if the weight is far beyond the lifter's strength, then there is a likelihood to suffer from biceps tears.
+During ego lifting, the lifter's form will be twisted because the weight is too heavy, and if the weight is far beyond the lifter's strength, there is an increased risk of biceps tears.

-Another injury caused by bicep curls is ulnar neuropathy, which lead to ulnar nerve conduction slowing at the elbow.
+Another injury caused by biceps curls is ulnar neuropathy, which leads to ulnar nerve conduction slowing at the elbow.
 This is caused by compression of the nerves against a weight bench during the exercise.
-Though unlikely, bicep curl can cause a rupture of the pectoralis major muscle, which is a severe injury that occurs in the chest.
+Though unlikely, biceps curls can cause a rupture of the pectoralis major muscle, which is a severe injury that occurs in the chest.